I'm Joseph Kopecky!

 "I want to be a software developer."

 Since then, I've come a long way.
-After all, now I can actually finish my projects without infinitely increasing their scope (most of the time)!
-I've also branched out from Minecraft mods, focusing more on building apps on a variety of platforms, be they websites, phones, or calculators.
+After all, now I can actually finish my projects!
+I've also branched out from Minecraft mods, focusing more on building apps for a variety of platforms, be they phones, calculators, or the web.

-This has been done with one thought in particular residing in the back of my head: to start that career, I'd need to convince someone to hire me.
+I've done this with one guiding thought in the back of my head: to start that career, I'd need to convince someone to hire me.
 To achieve this, I decided to focus on two key areas.
-Earning a degree in computer science was a must, which meant I needed to excel in school to secure the financial support necessary to pay for it.
-Still, I knew it would also be important that I build a portfolio to demonstrate what I've built and what I've learned.
+Earning a degree in computer science was a must, which would require excelling in school to secure the financial support I'd need.
+Furthermore, I knew it would be important that I build a portfolio to demonstrate what I've built and what I've learned.

 Given that you're reading this, it seems I did stop redesigning that portfolio eventually.